Equinox

-A solar equinox is a moment in time when the Sun crosses the Earth's equator, which is to say, appears directly above the equator, rather than north or south of the equator.
-On the day of the equinox, the Sun appears to rise "due east" and set "due west".
+A solar equinox is a moment in time when the Sun appears directly above the equator, rather than to its north or south.
+On the day of the equinox, the Sun appears to rise directly east and set directly west.
 This occurs twice each year, around 20 March and 23 September.

-More precisely, an equinox is traditionally defined as the time when the plane of Earth's equator passes through the geometric center of the Sun's disk.
-Equivalently, this is the moment when Earth's rotation axis is directly perpendicular to the Sun-Earth line, tilting neither toward nor away from the Sun.
+An equinox is equivalently defined as the time when the plane of Earth's equator passes through the geometric center of the Sun's disk.
+This is also the moment when Earth's rotation axis is directly perpendicular to the Sun-Earth line, tilting neither toward nor away from the Sun.
 In modern times, since the Moon (and to a lesser extent the planets) causes Earth's orbit to vary slightly from a perfect ellipse, the equinox is officially defined by the Sun's more regular ecliptic longitude rather than by its declination.
 The instants of the equinoxes are currently defined to be when the apparent geocentric longitude of the Sun is 0° and 180°.